MichaelGrafnetter/DSInternals/Documentation/PowerShell/Readme.md

 Reads information about the originating DC from a ntds.dit file, including domain name, domain SID, DC name and DC site.

 ### [Set-ADDBDomainController](Set-ADDBDomainController.md)
-Writes information about the DC to a ntds.dit file, including the highest commited USN and database epoch.
+Writes information about the DC to a ntds.dit file, including the highest committed USN and database epoch.

 ### [Get-ADDBSchemaAttribute](Get-ADDBSchemaAttribute.md)
 Reads AD schema from a ntds.dit file, including datatable column names.